OilyCannelloni/macaronibridge/KrysiaBartek2024/README.md

 ### Project structure

-The root directory contains main system file (SYSTEM.pdf) and scripts used to generate system files.
+The root directory contains main system file (SYSTEM.pdf) and scripts used to generate SYSTEM files.

 The *./source* directory contains `.tex` files.